MathHubInfo/Legacy-planetary/README.md

 to LaTeXML and so on, but that will take a moment to set up.)

 ## GET THE ACE EDITOR, AND PUT IT IN YOUR LIBRARIES DIRECTORY

+Note that latest versions of this require a library that comes with GCC 4.7, see [these notes](http://askubuntu.com/questions/113291/how-do-i-install-gcc-4-7) on Ubuntu 12.04, including [this](http://superuser.com/a/394811/121972).

 ```
 git clone git://github.com/ajaxorg/ace.git